-A lot of research has documented the negative effects of helicopter parenting on young adults.
+A lot of research on parenting styles has documented the negative effects of a helicopter parent (i.e. an overprotective parent) on young adults.
 Yet researchers know less about what leads some people to engage in overparenting in the first place.
 Perfectionists often have high standards, not only for themselves but for their children.

 Yet, in their quest for perfection, they might find themselves with a less-than-ideal label: helicopter parent.
 So-called helicopter parents engage in so-called “over-parenting”.
 That means hovering over their young adult children and taking care of tasks that the children should be able to do themselves, such as cooking, cleaning or paying bills.

 The helicopter mom or dad monitors a child’s every move, and provides an endless stream of parental guidance.
 They are in effect part child and part chauffeur, ever ready to dive in to rescue their children from something that may be quite safe.

 Research has found that overprotective helicopter parents can unwittingly harm their children’s later relationships and social development.

 Helicopter parenting is one of the more authoritarian parenting styles

 “Over-parenting is when you apply what we call developmentally inappropriate parenting or guidance structure for the child,” said University of Arizona researcher Chris Segrin, who studies the parenting style.